porter-ml/zksync-airbender/docs/subarguments_used.md

 ## Delegation argument

-We allow to use separate circuits to prove some specialized computations.
-At the moment we only have a plan for blake2s round function, that would be used both for recursive verification, bytecode decommitment, and storage implementation.
+We allow our "kernel" OS to use separate circuits to prove some specialized computations.
+At the moment we only have a plan for U256 big integer ops, used for evm emulation, and blake2s/blake3 round function, used both for recursive verification, bytecode decommitment, and storage implementation.

 Circuits that perform a delegation technically just read from and write into global RAM, but do so only if they have a corresponding request to process.
 Main circuit (one that proves RISC-V cycles) forms a set of requests in the form `(should_process_boolean, delegation type, mem_offset_high, write timestamp to use)`.
 Write timestamp is statically formed from the setup data and circuit index in the batch as usual, and `should_process_boolean`, `delegation type` and `mem_offset_high` are produced by RISC-V cycle.
 Such requests become part of the set equality argument in the form of `set_snapshot = \sum should_process/((delegation type, mem_offset_high, write timestamp to use) + randomness)` that resembles standard log-derivative lookup argument, but in case of boolean multiplicities it proves set equality.